Peixin-Yao/CA-Challenge/README.md

 so can save unnecessary clock cycles.

 Sample Machine-code Intro:
-LE4bit.ram tests the multiplication of one of factors less than 4 bits.
+LE4bit.ram tests the multiplication with one of factors less than 4 bits.
-GE4bit.ram tests the multiplication of factors greater than or equal to 4 bits.
+GE4bit.ram tests the multiplication with factors greater than or equal to 4 bits.
-signed.ram tests the multiplication of signed factors.
+signed.ram tests the multiplication with signed factors.
 ram starting with norm is the reference multiply code introducing by the Lab 2

 Exact data of improvement:
 1. LE4bit:
-   new design: 3 CLK (with 2 initialization CLKs included)
+   new design: 3 CLKs (with 2 initialization CLKs included)
-   old design: 36 CLK
+   old design: 36 CLKs
    Improvement: 12x faster
 2. GE4bit:
-   new design: 10 CLK
+   new design: 10 CLKs
-   old design: 44 CLK
+   old design: 44 CLKs
    Improvement: 4.4x faster
 3. signed:
-   new design: 20 CLK
+   new design: 20 CLKs
-   old design: 145 CLK
+   old design: 145 CLKs
    Improvement: 7.25x faster